The Nationalist's Delusion

 It was 1990 and David Duke, the former grand wizard of the Ku Klux Klan, astonished political observers when he came within striking distance of defeating incumbent Democratic U.S. Senator J. Bennett Johnston, earning 43 percent of the vote.
 If Johnston’s Republican rival hadn’t dropped out of the race and endorsed him at the last minute, the outcome might have been different.

 Was it economic anxiety?
 The Washington Post reported that the state had “a large working class that has suffered through a long recession.”
 Was it a blow against the state’s hated political establishment?
-An editorial from United Press International explained that “Louisianans showed the nation by voting for Duke that they were mad as hell and not going to take it any more.”
+An editorial from United Press International explained, “Louisianans showed the nation by voting for Duke that they were mad as hell and not going to take it any more.”
 Was it anti-Washington rage?
 A Loyola University pollster argued, “There were the voters who liked Duke, those who hated J. Bennett Johnston, and those who just wanted to send a message to Washington.”

-What message would those voters be trying to send by putting a Klansman into office?
+What message would those voters have been trying to send by putting a Klansman into office?

-“There's definitely a message bigger than Louisiana here,” Susan Howell, then the director of the survey research center at the University of New Orleans, told the Los Angeles Times.
+“There’s definitely a message bigger than Louisiana here,” Susan Howell, then the director of the Survey Research Center at the University of New Orleans, told the Los Angeles Times.
 “There is a tremendous amount of anger and frustration among working-class whites, particularly where there is an economic downturn.
 These people feel left out; they feel government is not responsive to them.”

-Duke’s strong showing however, wasn’t powered merely by poor or working-class whites—and the poorest demographic in the state, black voters, backed Johnston.
+Duke’s strong showing, however, wasn’t powered merely by poor or working-class whites—and the poorest demographic in the state, black voters, backed Johnston.
 Duke “clobbered Johnston in white working-class districts, ran even with him in predominantly white middle-class suburbs, and lost only because black Louisianans, representing one-quarter of the electorate, voted against him in overwhelming numbers,” The Washington Post reported in 1990.
 Duke picked up nearly 60 percent of the white vote.
-Faced with Duke’s popularity among whites of all incomes, the press framed his strong showing largely as the result of the economic suffering of the white working classes.
-Louisiana had “one of the least-educated electorates in the nation; and a large working class that has suffered through a long recession,” The Post explained.
+Faced with Duke’s popularity among whites of all income levels, the press framed his strong showing largely as the result of the economic suffering of the white working classes.
+Louisiana had “one of the least-educated electorates in the nation; and a large working class that has suffered through a long recession,” The Post stated.

 By accepting the economic theory of Duke’s success, the media were buying into the candidate’s own vision of himself as a savior of the working class.
 He had appealed to voters in economic terms: He tore into welfare and foreign aid, affirmative action and outsourcing, and attacked political-action committees for subverting the interests of the common man.
 He even tried to appeal to black voters, buying a 30-minute ad in which he declared, “I’m not your enemy.”

 Duke’s candidacy had initially seemed like a joke.
-He was a former Klan leader who had showed up to public events in a Nazi uniform and lied about having served during the Vietnam War, a cartoonishly vain supervillain whose belief in his own status as a genetic Übermensch was belied by his plastic surgeries.
+He was a former Klan leader who had showed up to public events in a Nazi uniform and lied about having served in the Vietnam War, a cartoonishly vain supervillain whose belief in his own status as a genetic Übermensch was belied by his plastic surgeries.
 The joke soon soured, as many white Louisiana voters made clear that Duke’s past didn’t bother them.

 Duke’s rejoinder to the ads framing him as a racist resonated with his supporters.
 “Remember,” he told them at rallies, “when they smear me, they are really smearing you.”